xSerpentineX/BubbleBoiBot/README.md

 `"Algorithm": "cluster" or "yliluoma"`: Set the drawing algorithm to either cluster or yliluoma.

+`"AnnounceWord": true`: If "AnnounceWord" is true, the bot will announce the real word to chat before drawing.
+If false, it will not.

 `"OnlyUser": false` Enable the automatic searching feature.

 `"OnlyUserName": "yourusernamehere"` Specify which username to search for.

 All files in the `images` folder must be images.
 Image names are case and symbol sensitive and you must include the file extension.
+Images must be JPG/JPEG/BMP.

 # How to turn off auto-spam:
 Open `spam.txt` and leave line one completely blank.

-# How to stop the bot from giving the word before drawing:
-Go to Line 254 and put a `#` in front of it to cancel it out.

 # Common Errors: